Contractor Mortgage Calculator

-Getting a mortgage as a contractor can be slightly complex as the amount you can borrow may differ depending on whether you’re classed as employed or self-employed.
+Getting a mortgage as a contractor can be slightly complex, as the amount you can borrow may differ depending on whether you’re employed or self-employed.

-Our contractor mortgage affordability calculator will help simplify things for you and provide more clarity as to what size mortgage you could qualify for.
+Our contractor mortgage affordability calculator will help simplify things for you and clarify what size mortgage you could qualify for.

 Contractor Mortgage Affordability Calculator